Top 5 Hard Drive Destruction Methods that Work

 As an alternative to destruction, there are also computer programs that can scrub your hard drive.
-Programs like Secure Erase will render the data on a hard drive in an unrecognizable form that hackers could not decipher.
+Programs like Secure Erase and other data destruction software will render the data on a hard drive in an unrecognizable form that hackers could not decipher.

 This can be an effective solution, as well as being less costly.
 Erasing the data also doesn’t come with dangerous byproducts that come with things like degaussing.
 It is, however, not 100% foolproof like data destruction is.
 At the end of the day, any data that is scrambled through a program leaves the hard drive intact.
 While most programs are thorough, there is a possibility that not all of the data will be scrambled.
 Some businesses have their data already encrypted when it is being utilized.
 This would make it more difficult for an average program to access the data to scramble it.
 Destroying the hard drive simply can give an employee the peace of mind that their information is completely secure.